Symmettry/PixelPlaceJS-new/README.md

 // index is the bot, e.g. bots[0] is similar to auths[0]

-// returns the color of the pixel at X and Y
-// this will give the pixel color prior to it being updated from the pixel event pp.bots[index].getPixelAt(x, y);

-// returns the color id of the r, g, and b
-// returns -1 if non-existent
-pp.bots[index].getColorId(r, g, b);

 // assigns pixel placement speed to a function or a number
 // For function, it will include the previous placement value.
 // supress?: suppress console warning for pixel speed under 20, defaults to false